 GMAT Math will ask you about absolute values.
-Mastering what the GMAT asks about them requires sophisticated understanding.
+Mastering the GMAT algebra skills to answer them requires sophisticated understanding.

 Somewhere along the line, perhaps in middle school, you probably learned: